 The National Careers Strategy sets out a long-term plan to build a world class careers system, bridging opportunity gaps and prioritising the people and places who need support most.

 - has a careers programme based on their students

 - engages with a wide range of employers

 The Careers & Enterprise Company (CEC) is a subsidiary of the Department For Education and is the national body for improving careers education for young people.

 The CEC has funded the Combined Authority’s Careers Hub which connects local employers, schools and colleges to support better careers education.

 The CEC has developed a national network with employers and training providers.

 The network is made up of Enterprise Coordinators who work within the Business Board and Combined Authority regions.

-- are trained professionals who work with clusters of 20 schools and colleges including Special Educational Needs & Disabilities and Alternative Provision
+- are trained professionals who work with clusters of 20 schools and colleges including special educational needs & disabilities (SEND) and alternative provision

 - support careers leaders to develop their careers programmes and promote awareness